 There’s a first time for everything and for me that includes trying out flat diapers on my newborn son, Erik.
-In November I posted a review of Eco Dia flats with a quick tutorial about how to do the easy “pad fold.”
-It takes about 20 seconds and is very simple.
-Here’s the photo again.
-I use this easy pad fold for my older babies:
+In November I posted a quick tutorial about how to do the easy “pad fold.”
+It takes a mere 10 or 20 seconds and is very simple.
+Here’s the photo again for a basic pad fold.
+I use this easy fold for my older babies:

 I quickly discovered that I could not use the pad fold for Erik, however.
 It renders a rectangle-shaped diaper that’s too long to fit in his newborn covers.
 And when I tried to fold the top down there was way too much bulk, and it caused the waistband to gape open.